Bismuth208/Firecore/README.md

 - OSX: ~/Documents/Arduino/libraries/
 - WIN: My Documents\Arduino\libraries\

-Game and drivers was writen on C (maybe somewhere can be a tiny of C++, but not for a long time...).
+Game and drivers was writen on C (maybe somewhere can be a tiny of C++).

 #### At current moment:
-- whole game consume 22,784 bytes ROM and 1,355 RAM;
+- whole game consume 22,616 bytes ROM and 1,348 RAM;
 - all graphics in game consume 5,233 bytes ROM;
-- there are 5,888 bytes of free ROM space to add any cool stuff!
+- there are 6,056 bytes of free ROM space to add any cool stuff!

 #### Hardware:
 - *Arduino Esplora* board;